 Conclusion: for the recognition of the internship activity, follow the internship conclusion procedure provided by the Job Guidance Office (for the final report, see the specifications indicated in art.
 8 of the Training and Orientation Internship Regulations).

 Internship in a company / institution abroad

-The internship can be carried out in Europe or in a non-European country.
+The internship abroad can be carried out in Europe or a non-European country in the following ways:

 Start: follow the procedure for activating and carrying out the internship indicated on the International website in the section "International opportunities for undergraduate and graduate and doctoral degree students" under the heading Single call for internships abroad.

 The internship must take place in conformity with what is established in the Learning Agreement for Traineeship.